henkexbg/gallery-api/README.md

 # Gallery-API
 Headless REST application for serving images and videos.
 No UI is included - it's a pure REST interface allowing navigation of a file tree and accessing media files.
 The backend takes care of scaling images, either to fully custom sizes or predefined image formats.
-Videos are transcoded (with the help of external binaries), and can be retrieved in a streaming fashion via HTTP Range headers (utilized by HTML5 for instance when requesting videos).
+Videos are transcoded (with the help of external binaries), and can be retrieved in a streaming fashion via HTTP Range headers.

 # Purpose
-To be able to easily make your own images and videos available without having to upload them to a 3rd-party.
+To be able to easily make your images and videos available to yourself and share with friends and family without having to upload them to a 3rd-party.
 This webapp is up and running in a few minutes and can easily be deployed either to a home server or a virtual machine somewhere in some cloud.
-While it is possible to configure it in another way, this application is protected by default (with basic authentication).
+This application is protected by default with basic authentication.
 Different users can be set up who can access different media.
-Focus was also put make it easy to deploy even for not super-tech-savvy people (it remains to be seen whether this goal was reached!), by for instance not requiring a database, but querying the filesystem in realtime.

 There was also a clear intent with separation of concern in excluding any UI from this artifact - the services of this webapp can easily be consumed by any other application (see sample requests/responses below).

+# Features
+- REST API for browsing directories
+- Serves scaled images and transcoded videos
+- Requires authentication and validates that every single request is authenticated and authorized to view the requested content
+- Packaged as a simple Spring boot application that requires only Java - no database required
+- Automatically serves newly added content
+- Images are scaled ad-hoc
+- Transcoded videos are generated via a job or ad-hoc
+- A video blacklist exists to ensure videos that fail to transcode keep hogging resources forever
+- Users are configured server-side.
+There is no registration

-# Detailed Functionality
+# Optional UI
+There is a separate project that adds a UI on top of the REST webapp, see https://github.com/henkexbg/gallery.

+# How It Works
 The application works by configuring:
 - Users, along with their passwords and roles
 - Directories that a certain role should have access to
-- For video transcoding, the external binary needs to be specified
+- For video transcoding, the external binary needs to be specified (such as ffmpeg)
 - Images are resized in Java code per default, and does not need an external binary.
 For those who wish, an implementation that uses ImageMagick also exists

 The directories and sub-directories will then be made available by directly accessing the URL for that directory.
+The URL may differ between users as it depends on the configuration, see below.

-The exact configuration will be given below, along with JSON responses, but a high level example of the app functionality follows:
+The exact configuration will be given further down along with JSON responses, but a high level example of the app functionality follows:

 Let's assume:
 - There is a directory called C:/some-base-dir/**image-dir**